zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02c_patient_monitoring_agent_architecture.md

 # Healthcare Patient Monitoring Agent Architecture

 Let’s design a **Healthcare Patient Monitoring Agent** for a hospital or telemedicine system.
 This agent will monitor patient vitals in real-time, detect anomalies, suggest interventions, and notify healthcare professionals for approval.
 It will also allow doctors to manually request follow-up actions (e.g., tests or medication adjustments), which the agent verifies and optimizes before seeking approval.
-I’ll outline the requirements first, then detail the implementation using **event-driven architecture (EDA)**, **three-tier architecture**, **stateless computing**, **scheduled computing (CronJobs)**, and **human-in-the-loop (HITL)**.
+I’ll outline the requirements first, then detail the implementation using **event-driven architecture (EDA)**, **three-tier microservices architecture**, **stateless computing**, **scheduled computing (CronJobs)**, and **human-in-the-loop (HITL)**.

 ---